Apple Watch 3 vs Apple Watch 2

 To achieve this the design team turned the screen itself into the LTE antenna.
 They really do have some clever people over in Cupertino.

-Apple did make one change to the casing, though, and that was to put a red dot at the end of the Crown.
+Apple did make one change to the casing, though, and that was to put a red dot at the end of the Crown on cellular models.
 As far as we can tell this is purely an aesthetic choice, but it does mean that people will be able to tell at a glance that you're wearing the latest and greatest.

 Surely all of these extra features will drain the battery faster?